SupercedeTech/persistent-event-source/Readme.md

 + [ ] Add event ordering code.
 + [ ] Prove correctness of event ordering.

+I'd like to also add the reapply in a transaction code, we'd need to refactor so the tables are known by the system so we can automatically generate a truncate query.

 ## Usage

 ### Modifying for your project